 Ever since ‘Operation Gwamba’, when we rescued 10,000 animals from floodwaters in Suriname in 1964, we’ve protected hundreds of thousands of animals in disasters.
 We’ve responded to earthquakes, tsunamis, typhoons, tornadoes, volcano eruptions, cyclones and shipwrecks.
 We’ve saved animals in conflicts from Bosnia to Rwanda to Afghanistan.
 And, today, we move faster than ever to protect animals when disaster strikes.
 See how we save animals in disasters.

 A history of campaigning

 We’ve campaigned for lasting change for decades.
 Launched in 1985, our campaign against bullfighting moved almost 50 cities in France and Spain to ban bullfighting.
 In the same decade, India banned the trade in frogs’ legs after six years of WSPA campaigning – saving more than 30 million frogs annually.
 And in the 1990s, our Libearty campaign helped to outlaw bear dancing in Greece, Turkey and most of India.
 Today, we keep piling on the pressure – add your voice to help protect animals.

 A history of global action

 We’ve moved international organisations to protect animals for many years.
 As WSPA, we began lobbying the EU in the 1980s, were given consultative status at the UN in 1981 and by the 1990s had been represented at the Council of Europe.
 And we’re now the only animal protection organisation to regularly address the UN.
-Find out how we’re moving the UN to act today.

 We’re proud of our past and excited about our future – join us to help move the world to protect animals.